What Makes a “Great Resident” Free

-Frequently during the early training years, a trainee will find him or herself directly assisting an attending surgeon during critical portions of a procedure.
-Therefore, it is valuable for the trainee to understand the expectations of performing as an assistant prior to the surgery.
+Frequently during the early training years, a trainee will find himself or herself directly assisting an attending surgeon during critical portions of a procedure.
+Therefore, it is valuable for the trainee to understand the expectations of performing as an assistant before the surgery.

-In this chapter, I will discuss the general criteria for residents to perform as excellent assistants in the operating room.
-For an additional discussion of the expectations of medical students during a subinternship on neurosurgery service, please see the chapter on Subinternships.
+In this chapter, I discuss the general criteria for residents to perform as excellent assistants in the operating room.
+For additional discussion of the expectations of medical students during a subinternship on neurosurgery service, see the Subinternships chapter.

 In the case of more senior residents, I personally believe that a resident is ready to perform a procedure if he or she has proven to be an exceptionally effective assistant.
-This philosophy is founded on the fact that the assistant can reliably foresee each maneuver in the operation and facilitate each step based on both the previous and next steps.
+This philosophy is founded on the fact that the assistant can reliably foresee each maneuver in the operation and facilitate each step on the basis of both the previous and next steps.

 I always tell my residents that it takes years to gain the complete trust of an attending surgeon, but it takes only minutes to lose that trust forever.
-Consequently, they must be always cognizant of every one of their maneuvers.
+As a consequence, they must always be cognizant of every one of their maneuvers.
 Personal responsibility is the cornerstone of reliability.

 Trustworthiness is perhaps the single most significant characteristic required of a successful trainee and should be maintained as an essential quality by each resident.
 This quality is necessary for an attending to permit the resident to perform patient care responsibilities, to confer decisions based on the reported facts by the residents, and to safely teach the resident in the operating room.

 Residents earn the trust of the attending surgeon only if they are aware of their own limitations and consistently know when to call for help.
-Asking for help in a sign of strength if done appropriately and not as a replacement for independent learning (please see below).
-This can be applied to the operating room setting or when seeking consults, given that each task can present novel and challenging situations that will provoke the junior resident to recognize his or her knowledge gaps and overcome these challenges by relying on senior residents and attendings for further guidance.
-It is this recognition of one’s limitations that is necessary for the junior resident to demonstrate trustworthiness.
+Asking for help is a sign of strength if done appropriately and not as a replacement for independent learning (see below).
+This can be applied to the operating room setting or when seeking consults, given that each task can present novel and challenging situations that will provoke the junior resident to recognize his or her own knowledge gaps and overcome these challenges by relying on senior residents and attendings for further guidance.
+It is this recognition of one’s limitations that is necessary for a junior resident to demonstrate trustworthiness.

 Demonstration of a self-directed desire to learn serves to exhibit one’s capacity for growth, admitting one does not have all the answers, and reassures observers that the trainee is committed to perpetual learning.